chrisjrob/chrisjrob.github.io/about/index.md

 weight: 99
 ---

-Chris is the Finance & IT Director at Trident Garages Ltd, Honda dealers in Surrey.
+Chris is the Finance & IT Director at [Trident Garages Ltd](https://www.tridenthonda.co.uk), Honda dealers in Surrey.

-A FLOSS advocate, Chris is interested in GNU/Linux, Perl and RepRap 3D printing.
-Chris is involved in the [Surrey Linux User Group](http://surrey.lug.org.uk), the [Thames Valley RepRap User Group](http://tvrrug.org.uk).
+A FLOSS advocate, Chris is interested in GNU/Linux, Perl and 3D printing.
+Chris's favourite text editor is Vim.

+Chris's other interests are boats, sailing and piano.

-Chris can be found in IRC in #surrey on irc.lug.org.uk.
+Chris can usually be found in IRC in #surrey on irc.lug.org.uk.